ctdarwell/myClasses/README.md

 `xList.items()` - returns a set of the xList

 `xList.wildcard(arg)` - if xList is strings only, returns all instances featuring wildcard

+*xDict* adds a function tp Python dict

+`xDict.reap()` - returns a zero rather than None from standard dict